Nature Forward: Programs

-Although its original focus was birds, Audubon Naturalist Society has been active in several areas of wildlife conservation, protection of habitat, and control of pollution.
+Although its original focus was birds, Nature Forward has been active in several areas of wildlife conservation, protection of habitat, and control of pollution.
 Past conservation activities include successful efforts to block road construction through Rock Creek and Glover-Archbold Parks.
 The Society has also been active in preserving Dyke Marsh and working to protect golden and bald eagles.
 In 2007, the Society opposed construction of Maryland Route 200 (often known as the Intercounty Connector), bringing an unsuccessful suit in federal court against the project.
-In 2013, ANS joined opposition to development in the watershed of Ten Mile Creek.
+In 2013, the society joined opposition to development in the watershed of Ten Mile Creek.

 Sanctuaries

-ANS manages two properties as wildlife sanctuaries: the headquarters property of Woodend and the 68-acre Rust Nature Sanctuary in Leesburg, Virginia.
-In fiscal year 2013, ANS entered into a partnership with the Northern Virginia Regional Park Authority (NOVA Parks) for the operation of Rust Sanctuary: NOVA Parks will maintain the buildings and grounds and ANS will continue to offer educational programming at the site.
+Nature Forward manages two properties as wildlife sanctuaries: the headquarters property of Woodend and the 68-acre Rust Nature Sanctuary in Leesburg, Virginia.
+In fiscal year 2013, the organization entered into a partnership with the Northern Virginia Regional Park Authority (NOVA Parks) for the operation of Rust Sanctuary: NOVA Parks will maintain the buildings and grounds and the society will continue to offer educational programming at the site.
 In addition to trails and classrooms, the Woodend facility provides a shop offering books, sport optics, birdfeeding supplies, gifts, and items for children.

 Education

-The Society offers a range of summer camps and other activities for children and families, as well as outreach programs to local schools and training for teachers.
-Free birding walks are held monthly.
-For adults, ANS offers classes and workshops, training in stream water quality monitoring, local field trips, nature travel to locations like Costa Rica, and a certificate program in Natural History Field Studies, co-sponsored by Graduate School USA.
+Nature Forward offers a range of summer camps and other activities for children and families, as well as outreach programs to local schools and training for teachers.
+For adults, the organization offers classes and workshops, training in stream water quality monitoring, local field trips, nature travel to locations like Costa Rica, and a certificate program in Natural History Field Studies (formerly co-sponsored by Graduate School USA).

 Publications

 The Society's current publication is Naturalist Quarterly.

-In 1948, Shirley Briggs became the first editor of ANS's Wood Thrush.
+In 1948, Shirley Briggs became the first editor of the society's Wood Thrush.
 The periodical was soon renamed Atlantic Naturalist, and it appeared under that name from 1950 to 1976.
 Atlantic Naturalist published work by some of the country's leading nature writers, conservationists, and naturalists, among them Carson, Peterson, Halle, Zahniser, Stewart Udall, William O. Douglas, and Chandler Robbins.
 It was succeeded by the Audubon Naturalist News.
 By 2009, the News was on a quarterly publication schedule.
-With the Spring 2011 issue (volume 37, number 2), it was renamed Naturalist Quarterly, incorporating the Society's catalog of environmental educational programs into its coverage of ANS people and events and local conservation activities.
+With the Spring 2011 issue (volume 37, number 2), it was renamed Naturalist Quarterly, incorporating the Society's catalog of environmental educational programs into its coverage of Nature Forward people and events and local conservation activities.

 Awards

-From time to time, ANS grants the Paul Bartsch Award for distinguished contributions to natural history.
-The award honors mid-Atlantic resident Bartsch, curator for the Smithsonian Institution, ANS board member, and frequent contributor to Atlantic Naturalist.
+From time to time, the organization grants the Paul Bartsch Award for distinguished contributions to natural history.
+The award honors mid-Atlantic resident Bartsch, curator for the Smithsonian Institution, society board member, and frequent contributor to Atlantic Naturalist.
 Past recipients include Carson (1963), Peterson, Robbins, Briggs (1972), Alexander Wetmore (1964), David Brower (1967), Claudia Wilds, Clarence Cottam, Donald Messersmith (2002), and Lawrence Zeleny.